Luexa/lazy-pregen/DOCUMENTATION.md

 generated per dimension, so in truth it is every 1536 chunks generated across the whole save file.

+You can generate chunks in a single dimension or only two dimensions by using one or more of these command line flags:

+`--overworld`, `--nether`, `--end`

 This command comes with support for configuration in LazyPregen.toml with the following default settings: